|Promenade (at junction with Horsham Avenue)|

 The appeal was formerly launched at a special fete on 10 August 1935.
 Neville in the presence of invited guests and a correspondent from The Times turned the first sod, unveiled a model of the proposed memorial (designed by Mr RWH Jones), and launched a blistering attack on the many critics of his development at Peacehaven.
 The date coincided with the 260th anniversary of the laying of the first foundation stone of the Royal Observatory at Greenwich.
 All was duly reported in The Times two days later.

 Although it had been intended that the obelisk should commemorate the King’s Silver Jubilee in June 1936, he died on 20 January before even the foundation stone had been laid.
 Ever the opportunist, Neville, decided to rename it the King George V Memorial and Prime Meridian Obelisk.
 The foundation stone was laid by Neville on 30 May.
 By the time of the unveiling, the obelisk was adorned with three plaques, all of which still survive.
-Harold Spencer Jones, the newly appointed Astronomer Royal was invited to give a speech at the unveiling on Saturday 8 August 1936 (the 1936 image shows him in full flow).
+Harold Spencer Jones, the newly appointed Astronomer Royal was invited to give a speech at the unveiling on Saturday 8 August 1936 (the first if the images of the unveiling shows him in full flow).
 The occasion, which was reported in The Times on 10 August, provoking a flurry of correspondence from its readers.

 The appeal had sought to raise a sum of £300.
 The souvenir programme contains a list of 84 named and anonymous donors, who between them gave £111.14s.
 The contributions ranged from 6d to £50 (from Neville).
 An additional anonymous donor agreed to underwrite any under-funding to the tune of £100, indicating a potential funding gap of nearly £90.